How Will Your Car Costs Change in 2024?

 For 2024, the consumer outlook for the auto industry appears largely optimistic, though a few setbacks could give car buyers pause.

-Additionally, data from Edmunds shows prices on previously owned vehicles are also expected to decrease.
+Additionally, shows prices on previously owned vehicles are also expected to decrease.
 As the United States continues to resolve supply chain issues, the demand and prices for used cars, which have risen due to issues including a shortage of new cars, might decrease — as long as wider positive economic trends continue.

 Manufacturers are also adjusting to the economic demand for "smart" vehicles, which are advanced vehicles that use microprocessors to help with navigation, cruise control, and other automated features.
 While these sophisticated systems require more elaborate parts to run effectively, some economists are optimistic about widespread investment in domestic manufacturing of smart-car parts that could increase the U.S. market share of memory chip production from 2% to 10% over the next decade.
 This may create less reliance on international supply chains, which could mean more affordable cars for consumers in the near future.